 Marco Valera, Fordham University

-Daniel R. Porterfield, Ph.
-D, President, Franklin and Marshall College
+Daniel R. Porterfield, President, Franklin and Marshall College

 Robert Allen, President, Green Mountain College

 Lewis E. Thayne, President, Lebanon Valley College

 John I. Williams, Jr., President, Muhlenberg College